ptitSeb/gl4es/README.md

  * Probably many other things

 Status of the GLES2 backend
- * This backend is at its early stage of development, so do not expect much from it
+ * This backend is at its early stage of development, but is now usable
- * The FPE (Fixed Pipeline Emulator) is its early stage of implementation, so most OpenGL 1.5 drawing call will not work
+ * The FPE (Fixed Pipeline Emulator) has most OpenGL 1.5 drawing call implemented
  * The Shader Conversion is really crude, so only simple shaders will work (especialy, the implicit conversion float <-> int is not handled)
+ * Lighting support double-side and color separation using GLES2
+ * FogCoord are supported, along with secondary color
  * An ES2 context should be usable (usefull for SDL2)
- * Only OpenRA has been tested for now (and it does work fine in game)
+ * A few OpenGL 2.x games have been tested, like OpenRA or GZDoom.
- * glxgears now works, but FlatShade is not implemented (and will probably never be), so it's slightly different then using GLES1.1 or actuel GL hardware
+ * glxgears works, but FlatShade is not implemented (and will probably never be), so it's slightly different then using GLES1.1 or actuel GL hardware
+ * GL_TEXTURE_1D, GL_TEXTURE_3D and _GL_TEXTURE_RECTANGLE_ARB are not yet supported in shaders (they are supported in fixed pipeline functions)
+ * Program that link only a GL_FRAGMENT or GL_VERTEX shader are not supported yet.

 ----